yogsototh/Scratch/multi/blog/Yesod-tutorial-for-newbies.md

 Now you can visit: [`http://localhost:3000/echo/Yesod%20rocks!`](http://localhost:3000/echo/Yesod%20rocks!)

 TADA!
 It works!

 ### Bulletproof?

 <%= blogimage("neo_bullet_proof.jpg","Neo stops a myriad of bullets") %>

-Let's try to attack our website by entering a text with special characters:
+Even this extremely minimal web application has some impressive properties.
+For exemple, imagine an attacker entering this %url:

 [`http://localhost:3000/echo/<a>I'm <script>alert("Bad!");`](http://localhost:3000/echo/<a>I'm <script>alert("Bad!");)<% "</script>" %>

-All should work better than expected.

 The special characters are protected for us.
-If you have a malicious user, he could not hide some bad script inside his login name for example.
+A malicious user could not hide some bad script inside.

-This is a direct consequence of _type safety_.
+This behavior is a direct consequence of _type safety_.
-The URL string is put inside a URL type.
+The %url string is put inside a %url type.
-Then the interesting part in the URL is put inside a String type.
-To pass from URL type to String type some transformation are made.
+Then the interesting part in the %url is put inside a String type.
+To pass from %url type to String type some transformation are made.
 For example, replace all "`%20`" by space characters.
 Then to show the String inside an HTML document, the string is put inside an HTML type.
 Some transformations occurs like replace "<code><</code>" by "`&lt;`".
-Thanks to yesod, most of tedious string transformation job is done for us.
+Thanks to yesod, this tedious job is done for us.

 <code class="zsh">
 "http://localhost:3000/echo/some%20text<a>" :: URL